…Into the labyrinth of dreams…

 Local Culture and Exploring

-Marrakech: Our first excursion will be a guided exploration of Marrakech’s Medina and souks, visiting traditional artisans practicing millennia-old crafts and including visits to select cultural and historical sites in Marrakech.
+Marrakech: One of our excursions will be an afternoon’s guided exploration of Marrakech’s Medina and souks, visiting traditional artisans practicing millennia-old crafts and including visits to one or two select cultural and historical sites in Marrakech.
 We’ll set the scene with an exploration of Moroccan architecture and decoration, and sacred geometry, led by excellent local guides.
 This day will begin to spin the web of sensorial magic that is Marrakech, with its unique maelstrom of sights, scents, harmonies and dissonances, chaos and beauty.

-Hiking: we’ll enjoy one (or two) expertly-guided hikes in the lush Ourika Valley area of the Atlas Mountains, off the most trodden paths, depending on the group’s predilections.
-Sweeping views, flowing waters, and genuine Berber villages await.
+Hiking: we’ll enjoy one (or two, depending on group energy and desires) expertly-guided hikes in the lush Imlil area of the Atlas Mountains, off the most trodden paths.
+Sweeping views, red-earth lands, flowing waters, and genuine Amazigh villages await.
 We’ll have lunch with a local Amazigh family (the preferred, indigenous name for Berbers which means “Free People”.)

-On another day there will be a special option for those who wish: Bike/e-bike day in Anougal, the Almond Land: An authentic Moroccan adventure far from the typical tourist tracks.
-Set your sights on the winding trail through pine forests and tiny villages of Amizmiz high plateau and the Anougal Valley.
-This lesser-known route is a tapestry of untouched landscapes, and soul-stirring tranquility.
+On another day there will be a special option for those who wish: Bike/e-bike day exploring in the Ourika Valley: An authentic Moroccan adventure avoiding the typical tourist tracks to ride lesser-known routes with views, trails, red-earth landscapes, lush farms and soul-stirring tranquility.

 This is Amazigh country, home to Morocco’s original mountain dwellers.
 Known for their warmth, hospitality, humility, and respect for nature.
 Amazigh literally means “We the Free”, which beautifully refers to this varied and free-spirited people, who despite colonial subjugation have remained resilient for centuries.